 - Part-year Availability for Visiting Students

-- Available in the Spring term only (1 x 1500 word essay - 12 CATS) and the Spring and Summer terms (1 x 1500 word assignment and 1 x 1.5 hour exam with reading time)
+- Available in the Autumn term only (1 x 1500 word essay and 1 x presentation 12 CATS)

 - Assessment Method

 - Coursework (30%) + 2 hour exam (70%)